jonathanrandall/esp32_now_solar_car/README.md

 # esp32_now_solar_car
  solar powered rc buggy

- The video instructions are here: https://youtu.be/O6xnOEPSv2g
+ The video instructions are here (__These are contained in the file: Solar-Powered-RC-Buggy-With-Sun-Tracking-and-Esp32.pdf__):

+ https://youtu.be/O6xnOEPSv2g

  There are detailed build instructions on instructables: https://www.instructables.com/Solar-Powered-RC-Buggy-With-Sun-Tracking-and-Esp32/